 We discuss CRASE+, automated scoring, the challenges of automated scoring using natural language processing, how to address the biases in human graders and the “flawed algorithms.”

-Scott has a book chapter coming out in February 2020, “Public perception and communication around automated essay scoring,” in the Handbook of Automated Scoring: Theory into Practice.
+Scott wrote “Public perception and communication around automated essay scoring,” a chapter in the Handbook of Automated Scoring: Theory into Practice (Chapman and Hall/CRC, 2020).

 Want to learn more about CRASE+?
 Download the product overview here.